 The Organization carries contributions receivable net of an estimated allowance for doubtful accounts.
 The Organization provides for losses on contributions receivable using the allowance method.
 The allowance is based on the Organization's experience with third-party contracts and other circumstances which may affect the ability of clients to meet their obligations.
 Receivables are considered impaired if payments are not received in accordance with contractual terms.
 It is the Organization's policy to charge-off uncollectible contributions receivable against the allowance when management determines the receivable will not be collected.
-Allowance for doubtful accounts as of June 30, 2023 and 2022 was \$26,539 and \$118,289, respectively.
-Bad debt expenses for the years ended June 30, 2023 and 2022 amounted to \$17,834 and \$112,274, respectively.
+Allowance for doubtful accounts as of June 30, 2024 and 2023 was \$29,189 and \$26,539, respectively.
+Bad debt expense for the years ended June 30, 2024 and 2023 amounted to \$20,949 and \$17,834, respectively.